-The poem 'Eight Immortals of the Wine Cup' (Yinzhong baxian) was written by the famous Tang dynasty poet Du Fu (AD 712-770) who, like many Tang dynasty men of letters, derived considerable enjoyment, and, apparently, inspiration, from drinking wine.
+The 'Eight Immortals of the Wine Cup' (Yinzhong baxian) is a poem written by the Tang dynasty poet Du Fu (AD 712-770) who, like many Tang dynasty men of letters, derived considerable enjoyment, and, apparently, inspiration, from drinking wine.

 Du Fu said about the Eight Immortals:

 'Ruyang can drink three gallons [of wine] by daybreak,

 But when a wine cart passes his mouth still waters,

 He would prefer to take up an appointment in Jiuquan [Wine spring].'

 He Zhi-zhang sits crosswise in his saddle